MutluMinds/.github/profile/README.md

 Here you will find a collection of open source projects that are developed and maintained by the mutlu minds team.

 ## Projects
-- [fullstack-image-app](https://fullstack-image-app.netlify.app/): An app that gets image data by using MERN stack from choosen APIs.
+- [fullstack-image-app](https://fullstack-image-app.netlify.app/): An app that gets image data by using MERN stack from choosen API's.

 ## Contributing
 We welcome contributions to our projects!
 If you are interested in contributing, please read our [contributing guidelines](https://github.com/MutluMinds/.github/blob/main/CONTRIBUTING.md) for more information on how to get started.